Change-Point Detection in Dynamic Networks with Missing Links: Introduction

-In \citep{Wang2014} the authors introduce two types of scan statistics for change-point detection for time-varying stochastic block model.
-In \citep{Liu2018} subspace tracking is applied to detect changes in community structure.
-The problem of multiple change-point detection is studied by \cite{Zhao2019ChangepointDI}.
-The change-point algorithm proposed in this paper is built upon a refined network estimation procedure.
-The authors of \citep{Zhao2019ChangepointDI} show consistency of this procedure.
 A different line of work describes a general nonparametric approach to change-point detection for a general data sequence \citep{Chu2019,Chen2015, Wang2018, pilliat2020optimal}.
 For example, a graph-based non-parametric testing procedure is proposed in \citep{Chen2015} and is shown to attain a pre-specified level of type I error.
 Another related problem is anomaly detection in dynamic networks.
 Here the task is to detect abrupt deviation of the network from its normal behavior.
 A comprehensive survey on this topic is given in~\citep{Akoglu2015}.

 To the best of our knowledge, none of the existing works provides the minimax separation rate for the change-point detection problem in dynamic network.
 We can only find some partial answers.
 In particular, the results of \citep{CarpentierChangePointGraphs} can be applied to the case of a known location of the change-point. \citeauthor{CarpentierChangePointGraphs} obtain the minimax separation rate for the two sample test and consider separation in spectral and Frobenius norms.
 In the present paper we are interested in a more general setting where no prior information about the existence or location of change-point is given, which is more realistic and applicable to real data.
-The problem of two sample test is also considered in \citep{chen2020hypothesis} where the authors propose a test statistic based on the singular value of a generalized Wigner matrix.
-They apply this estimator to the change-point localization problem and derive consistency results.
+The problem of two sample test is also considered in \citep{chen2020hypothesis} where the authors propose a test statistic similar to the one introduced in ~\citep{CarpentierChangePointGraphs} which is based on the singular value of a generalized Wigner matrix.
+They apply this approach to the problem of change-point localization and derive consistency results.